 In a continuation of celebrating Pride Month, I wanted to share three more ideas on how to celebrate Pride Month at work – some of which we're doing here at Reward Gateway, and other ideas I've picked up from other companies.
-I can't overemphasise the importance of celebrating social causes that show your employees that they have the care and support from their company to be who they truly are at work, without fear of discrimination.
+I can't overemphasize the importance of celebrating social causes that show your employees that they have the care and support from their company to be who they truly are at work, without fear of discrimination.

 As I said in my previous post, I think it’s important to acknowledge a few things about myself.
 First and foremost, I do identify as a gay man and my pronouns are he/him.
-I also recognise that I’m a white male in my 30s with a lot of privilege, and I don’t want to pretend I have lived through the same struggles many of my predecessors and today’s LGBTQIA+ people of colour have endured.
+I also recognize that I’m a white male in my 30s with a lot of privilege, and I don’t want to pretend I have lived through the same struggles many of my predecessors and today’s LGBTQIA+ people of color have endured.
 I’m not a sociologist nor an expert in Diversity, Equity and Inclusion (DEI).
 But what I can share is my personal perspective, as well as bits and pieces of what our Reward Gateway LGBTQIA+ & Allies Network is carrying out to celebrate Pride.

 Let's take a look at more ways to celebrate LBGTQIA+ and Pride Month in the office:

 |2.
 Organise a virtual LGBTQIA+ themed game of trivia|

 1. Donate to a cause that matters

 Visual and vocal forms of support are essential to any social cause.
 But the value of monetary support should not be overlooked.
 Another great way your company can celebrate Pride Month and impact the LGBTQIA+ community in a positive way is to raise money for relevant organizations and charities.